-You should consider requesting special assistance.
+It may be helpful for you to consider requesting special assistance.
 Airports can be very big places where you may have to walk for long distances (e.g. the distance from the front door to the departure gate) or stand for a long time due to lack of seating.
-Even if your flight is on time, arriving to your plane might take longer than you expect.
+Even if your flight is on time, getting to your plane might take longer than you expect.
 With special assistance, you will be able to arrive at your destination more relaxed.

 We also advise you to: